girishboke/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 0: May 04, Saturday
+### Day 01: May 05, Sunday

-**Today's Progress**: Setting up the repository.
+**Today's Progress**: Setting up the repository & Getting familiar with Unused tags.

 **Thoughts** I've recently started setting up the repository for Updating the work for each day.
+Also have worked on the few Unused tags.

 **Link(s) to work**
-girishboke.github.io
+<a href="girishboke.github.io">girishboke.github.io</a>
+<a href="girishboke.github.io/day01/index.html">Day 01 - UnUsed HTML Tags </a>